Easy 2-Ingredient Flour Tortillas Ready In 10 Minutes

 - Make sure the pan is very hot before adding the tortillas.
 I leave my pan on high heat for at least 90 seconds before putting the first tortilla in.
 It’s even steaming – I know, scary! – but that’s the key point.

-- Do not add oil into the pan, or it will fry the tortillas.
+- Do not add oil to the pan, or it will fry the tortillas.

 - Use white flour – also known as all-purpose flour – regular wheat flour works the best.
 It does not puff very well with wholemeal flour, I gave it a go, but the texture is not as great, not chewy.